andy-goryachev-oracle/Test/doc/FocusTraversal/FocusTraversal.md

 ## Non-Goals

-It is not the goal of this proposal:
+It is not a goal of this proposal:

 - to introduce a new focus traversal logic or alter the existing one